simfish:

 GNU Privacy Guard(GPG)

-This workflow provides configuration and shell commands for working with GNU Privacy Guard(gpg), which implements the Open PGP standard-RFC4880.
+This workflow installs, configures and sets up shell commands for working with GNU Privacy Guard(gpg), which is open source and free implementation of the Open PGP standard-RFC4880.

 cover image